San Francisco-Oakland Runs

 Recommended Video:

-Athletics fourth.
-Robbie Grossman flies out to Alex Dickerson.
-Ramon Laureano hit by pitch.
-Tony Kemp singles to right field.
+Athletics seventh.
+Matt Olson pops out to Evan Longoria.
+Stephen Piscotty singles to right center field.
+Jake Lamb homers to right field.
+Stephen Piscotty scores.
+Robbie Grossman walks.
+Ramon Laureano reaches on a fielder's choice to deep left center field.
+Robbie Grossman out at second.
+Jonah Heim singles to left field.
 Ramon Laureano to third.
-Tommy La Stella singles to deep right field.
-Tony Kemp to third.
+Tommy La Stella triples to deep center field.
+Jonah Heim scores.
 Ramon Laureano scores.
-Marcus Semien singles to center field.
-Tommy La Stella to second.
-Tony Kemp scores.
-Mark Canha grounds out to shallow infield to Brandon Belt.
-Marcus Semien to second.
-Tommy La Stella to third.
-Matt Olson strikes out swinging.
+Marcus Semien doubles to left field.
+Tommy La Stella scores.
+Mark Canha grounds out to third base, Evan Longoria to Wilmer Flores.